DearKarl/Bayesian_Linear_Regression/README.md

 ## Methodology

 - **Model**
-  The Bayesian linear regression model is specified as:
+  The Bayesian linear regression framework assumes a normal likelihood with regression coefficients β and residual variance σ².
-  - Likelihood: *y | X, β, σ² ~ Normal(Xβ, σ²I)*
-  - Priors: *β ~ Normal(β₀, V₀)*, *σ² ~ Inv-Gamma(a₀, b₀)*
-  - Notation: β denotes regression coefficients, V₀ = τ²I is the prior covariance matrix, and σ² is the residual variance.
+  Coefficients β follow a normal prior with covariance V₀ = τ²I, while σ² is assigned an inverse-gamma prior.

 - **Inference**
-  Posterior distributions are estimated via Gibbs sampling (MCMC), alternating between:
-  - sampling β from the multivariate normal conditional posterior, and
-  - sampling σ² from the inverse-gamma conditional posterior.
+  Posterior distributions are obtained via Gibbs sampling (MCMC), alternating between sampling β from its conditional multivariate normal distribution and sampling σ² from its conditional inverse-gamma distribution.
-  After discarding burn-in iterations, posterior means and 95% credible intervals are used for parameter inference.
+  Posterior means and 95% credible intervals are reported after discarding burn-in iterations.

 - **Prediction and Uncertainty Quantification**
-  - Posterior predictive distributions are constructed by combining posterior draws of β and σ².
+  Posterior predictive distributions are constructed from draws of β and σ².
-  - For each test instance, predictive means and 95% credible intervals are reported, incorporating both parameter and residual uncertainty.
+  Predictive means and 95% credible intervals provide both point estimates and measures of predictive uncertainty.

 - **Evaluation**
-  - Primary metric: RMSE = √( (1/n) · Σ(yᵢ − ŷᵢ)² )
-  - Residual diagnostics include residuals vs predicted values and residual histograms, assessing linearity, homoscedasticity, and distributional assumptions of errors.
+  Root Mean Squared Error (RMSE) is used as the primary metric.
+  Residual diagnostics, including residual-versus-predicted plots and histograms, are examined to validate model assumptions.

 - **Hyperparameter Analysis**
-  - The prior covariance is defined as V₀ = τ²I.
-Sensitivity analysis is conducted across τ² ∈ {0.01, 0.1, 1, 10, 100, 1000}.
+  Sensitivity analysis is performed on the prior variance parameter τ², tested across values {0.01, 0.1, 1, 10, 100, 1000}.
-  - RMSE trends for both training and validation sets are analysed to determine the optimal level of prior regularisation.
+  RMSE trends are compared across training and validation sets to identify the optimal degree of prior regularisation.

 - **Validation Schemes**
-  - **Training-set size experiments**: RMSE is computed for training proportions ranging from 20% to 80%.
+  - Training-set size experiments evaluate RMSE for proportions ranging from 20% to 80%.
-  - **Hold-out validation**: Data are partitioned into 80%/10%/10% train/validation/test splits with fixed random seeds.
+  - Hold-out validation splits the dataset into 80% training, 10% validation, and 10% testing with fixed random seeds.
-  - **Cross-validation**: 5-fold CV is applied for different τ² values, and mean CV-RMSE is reported for robust hyperparameter selection.
+  - 5-fold cross-validation is applied for different τ² values, and mean RMSE across folds is reported for robust model selection.

 - **Bias–Variance Analysis**
-  - For each τ², 50 bootstrap simulations are executed on the training data.
-In each resample, the model is fitted and posterior mean estimates of β are used to predict the        validation set.
+  For each τ², 50 bootstrap simulations are conducted on the training data.
-  - The mean squared error (MSE) is then decomposed as: MSE = Bias² + Variance where Bias² measures systematic error relative to the true value and Variance reflects instability across simulations.
+  Prediction error is decomposed into bias and variance, showing how small τ² leads to underfitting (high bias) and large τ² leads to instability (high variance).

 - **Robustness Considerations**
-  Experiments varying training-set size are included to simulate limited data scenarios.
-The results indicate that Bayesian priors introduce regularisation and improve the       stability of parameter estimates under small-sample conditions.
+  Experiments with reduced training data simulate limited-data conditions.
+Results show that Bayesian priors provide regularisation and improve the stability of parameter estimates in small-sample settings.

 ## Key Features